quiltdata/quilt/docs/advanced-features/workflows.md

 ```

 ## Bypassing workflow validation and setting a default workflow

-As stated above, by default workflows are **required**.
-If you wish
+As stated above, by default workflows are **required** if a configuration file
-for your users to be able to skip workflow validation altogether, you can
+exists.
+If you wish for your users to be able to skip workflow validation
-make workflow validation optional with `is_workflow_required: False`
+altogether, you can make workflow validation optional with
-at the top-level in your `config.yml` file:
+`is_workflow_required: False` at the top-level in your `config.yml` file:

 ```yaml
 version: